mthrok/dnc_pytorch/README.md

-# Differential Neural Computer in PyTorch
+# Differentiable Neural Computer in PyTorch

 This is PyTorch port of DeepMind's [Differentiable Neural Computer (DNC)](https://github.com/deepmind/dnc).